 Travelers: This marks the start of the Christmas season.
 Think twinkling lights, nativity scenes, and cozy vibes everywhere.

-Locals: A no-brainer for a festive long weekend.
+Locals: Take December 7 off for a festive long weekend.
 Hit the Christmas markets or stay in with panettone and mulled wine.

 Travelers: Italian national holidays like Christmas are perfect for experiencing grand family feasts and nativity plays.

-Locals: No extra days are needed here—a 4-day weekend is served up on a platter!
+Locals: No extra days are needed here—a 3-day weekend is served up on a platter!

 Travelers: Italians love to party on New Year’s Eve.
 Feast on lentils and sausage for good luck and enjoy fireworks displays.

-Locals: With Thursday and Friday off (January 1–2), you can roll straight into 2026 with a 5-day holiday!
+Locals: With Friday off (January 1), you can roll straight into 2027 with a 4-day holiday!

 Travelers: Carnival isn’t a public holiday, but it’s a must-see event!
 Head to Venice or Viareggio for parades, costumes, and masks that are pure Italian magic.

-Locals: If you’re near a Carnival hotspot, take a day off and soak up the fun—it’s worth it!
+Locals: If you’re near a Carnival hotspot, go soak up the fun—it’s worth it!

 Looking for a comfy and affordable base for your adventures?
 MEININGER Hotels has you covered.
 Stay in the heart of Italy’s top destinations—Rome, Milan, and Venice—and explore local festivities without the stress.